shurik179/yozh/docs/library/reflectance.rst

 Reflectance sensor array
 ========================
 Yozh has a built-in array of reflectance sensors, pointed down.
-These sensors can be used to detect filed borders, for following the line, and other similar tasks.
+These sensors can be used to detect field borders, for following the line, and other similar tasks.

 Basic usage